QuestPDF/QuestPDF-Documentation/docs/api-reference/ensure-space.md

 # Ensure space

-Sometimes when rendering multi-page content, we want to make sure that the element on each page takes some minimal space.
+When rendering multi-page content, you may want to ensure that an element's content uses at least a specified minimum space on each page.
+This can help prevent fragmentation of content.
-For example, when rendering a table, you may want to show at least 5 rows.
+For example, when rendering a table, it may be desirable to render at least 5 rows before a page break.
-The EnsureSpace element makes sure that if its child is going to take more pages, it has enough space on its page.
+The `EnsureSpace` element guarantees that its child is rendered according to the space constraint that you specify.

 ```csharp
 .EnsureSpace(100)